 An opportunity assessment was conducted in spring of 2017 looking at MHCC’s 30+ buildings, 20 paved parking lots, landscaping, tree canopy and existing drainage infrastructure to define where green infrastructure practices can improve water quality and habitat.
 The results helped point to where campus facilities can be retrofitted to make the landscape function more naturally, and create a demonstration of sustainable stormwater management and conservation at campus scale.

 Overhead view of the MHCC campus with extensive impervious surfaces, including buildings and parking lots

 Developed beginning in 1965, MHCC transformed a former agricultural area into the current campus.
 The buildings, parking areas and other hardscape mean that rain hitting the campus collects pollutants and warms up to unhealthy levels before draining quickly into Beaver and Kelly Creeks, degrading water quality and fish habitat.
 The campus development also built a dam across Kelly Creek, creating a pond that significantly warms the creek’s flow beyond water quality standards, although serving as a recreational fishing resource for youth and disabled anglers.
 SRWC opened our office, the Sandy Watershed Learning Center, on the MHCC campus in 2014.

 The green infrastructure opportunity assessment has laid out projects to be implemented in a five-year period.
 Propsed projects include expanded native vegetation in campus landscaping, rain gardens and permeable pavement to interrupt runoff from parking lots and roofs, green roofs on current or future buildings, and water harvesting to make use of roof runoff now routed to stormwater drains.

-The first of these projects will kickoff May 19th, 2018 with a people powered Depave event followed by rain garden construction during the summer, and a planting in the fall.
+The first of these projects will kickoff May 19th, 2018 with a people powered depave work party followed by rain garden construction during the summer and a planting in the fall.
 Read more about the Depave for Salmon project here.

 Failed culvert under Kane Drive that allows Kelly Creek to flow into the pond at MHCC on December 7, 2015